Am I eligible for scholarships?

 When should I apply for admission?

-Some scholarships require an earlier application deadline, such as the Leading Scholar Award or the School of Business and Economics Impact Scholarship.
+Some scholarships require an earlier application deadline, such as the Leading Scholar Award or the College of Business Impact Scholarship.
 Apply for these scholarships during your last year in the Early College program.

 Will I be considered a transfer student?